2018 PyeongChang Winter Olympics Fast Facts

 June 7, 2011 - NBC and Comcast are awarded the rights to continue broadcasting the Olympic Games through 2020 for $4.38 billion.
 Since 1964, NBC has broadcast 16 editions of the game.

-July 6, 2011 - The winning city, PyeongChang, is announced in Durban, South Africa.
+July 6, 2011 - The winning city, Pyeongchang, is announced in Durban, South Africa.

 May 3, 2013 - The PyeongChang Organization Committee (POC) unveils the official Olympics emblem.